 WE ARE TAKING THE FOLLOWING MEASURES AND APPRECIATE YOUR UNDERSTANDING.
 WE KNOW THIS CAN BE TROUBLING BUT IT IS ESSENTIAL IN REDUCING THE SPREAD OF COVID-19.

 We care about you, your loved ones and our staff staying healthy.
 We are limiting the number of people we are allowing into the office .
 We are however allowing one (1) support person to accompany you to your pregnancy confirmation visit and to your 20 week OB ultrasound appointment.
 We ask that you do not bring children with you to your visit at this time.
-If you are in need of a caregiver to escort you to your appointment, such as a child escorting an elderly, frail parent or a parent escorting a minor child, we make exceptions to the Executive Order and will allow this.
+If you are in need of a caregiver to escort you to your appointment, such as a child escorting an elderly, frail parent or a parent escorting a minor child, we make exceptions to the MDHHS guidelines and will allow this.
 However, we need to be notified by you if this is the case.

 ***BASED ON CDC RECOMMENDATIONS – FOR YOUR PROTECTION AND OURS WE REQUIRE THAT YOU WEAR A MASK WHEN YOU ENTER THE BUILDING AND ASK THAT YOU KEEP IT ON SO THAT IT COVERS YOUR NOSE & MOUTH THROUGHOUT YOUR ENTIRE VISIT. *** This can be a homemade mask, scarf or bandanna and it should cover your mouth & nose.

-NOTE: IF YOU HAVE SYMPTOMS SUCH AS A RUNNY NOSE, SORE THROAT, COUGH, FEVER OR DIFFICULTY BREATHING – DO NOT COME TO THE OFFICE, CALL US TO RESCHEDULE YOUR APPT.
+NOTE: IF YOU HAVE COVID SYMPTOMS, HAVE BEEN RECENTLY EXPOSED OR RECENTLY TESTED (and do not yet have results) – DO NOT COME TO THE OFFICE, CALL US TO RESCHEDULE YOUR APPT.
 IF YOU HAVE SYMPTOMS – WE RECOMMEND THAT YOU CALL YOUR PRIMARY CARE PROVIDER AND ASK THEM ABOUT FURTHER STEPS TO TAKE.